-Below is a list of health insurance companies offering policies for people who have diabetes.
+Below is a list of health insurance companies offering policies for people who have diabetes and are looking for diabetic health insurance.
 To get more information, please select a provider below.

 Finding a diabetic health insurance plan can be difficult.
 There was a time when insurance companies could specifically exclude any and all preexisting conditions.
 They had the right to refuse payment on any medical claim that they determined to be a part of a preexisting condition.